Have you or someone you know recently said, “We’re so codependent.” A bunch of folks are using the term, but what exactly is it?

 “I don’t want to be dependent on anyone.“

-My husband was out of town for three or four days a couple of weeks ago.
+A while back, my husband was out of town for three or four days.
 Every time that happens, I notice what I count on him to do around the house.
 We, like most of us, have separate responsibilities.
 I don’t retrieve the dead mouse from behind the trash, or reset the trap.
 He has practically forgotten how to turn on the stove.
 If something happened to one of us, either the house would be overridden with rodents or fast food wrappers would abound in said trash.

 Yes, I could learn about mouse traps and he could google how to boil an egg.
 We would learn to survive alone, like many people do every day.

 That happens in an emotional realm as well.
-I count on his patience.
-I need reminding every now and then that good things come to those who wait.
-He counts on something about me… probably my energy.
-I’ll have to ask him… but I know he does.
+I count on his patience, because I need reminding every now and then that good things come to those who wait.
+He counts on something about me…probably my energy.
+I’ll have to ask him, but I know he does.

 Interdependence.
 Being there for each other.
 Having the others’ back.
 Keeping your partner in your head when you make decisions, whether it’s buying their favorite piece of fruit at the grocery store, or deciding not to flirt back with someone at a party.

-One woman years ago came in to see me after her husband had died, fairly suddenly.
+One woman years ago came in to see me after her husband had died.
 He was well-known internationally, and she had spent the months after his death flying around the world, accepting honors on his behalf.

 “I thought I was doing great with my grief.
 I cried some, missed him terribly.
 But I thought I was fine.“

 People who are living life alone can miss having someone they can depend on.
 It’s reassuring and comforting.
 And you miss it when it’s gone.

 Don’t be afraid of depending on someone — if it’s the right one.